Lanweichao/BUnit-Net/README.md

 # Compact Neural Network via Stacking Hybrid Units
-This is the source code for our TPAMI paper: Compact Neural Network via Stacking Hybrid Units It provides some examples of how to build networks with designed basic units based on Pytorch.
+This is the source code for our TPAMI paper: Compact Neural Network via Stacking Hybrid Units.

+It provides some examples of how to build networks with designed basic units based on Pytorch.
 The version that supports more models is coming soon.

 ## Part I: Exploration on Basic Units